rohan-paul/rohan-paul.github.io/_posts/2017-01-28-Bitwise_XOR_Operators_in_JavaScript.md

 ---
 <img src="/images/fulls/XOR-Operator.jpg" class="fit image">

-Writing this post about bitwise XOR operator while I was solving a challenge or "Kata" as they call each challenge at [CodeWars](https://www.codewars.com/kata/find-the-odd-int) (the great site for coding challanges and getting a global peer rank).
-Lets refer directly to the problem (the below gist) along with my solution, so we can see how beautifully and efficently the XOR operatior could solve the same.
+Writing this post about bitwise XOR operator while I was solving a challenge or "Kata" as they call each challenge at [CodeWars](https://www.codewars.com/kata/find-the-odd-int) (the great site for coding challenges and getting a global peer rank).
+Lets refer directly to the problem (the below gist) along with my solution, so we can see how beautifully and efficiently the XOR operator could solve the same.

 <script src="https://gist.github.com/rohan-paul/72c4b31c6394f5fe0539a3811583e568.js"></script>